ihneo/php/README.md

 ## Composer
 Composer is also available in all images

-To use composer in version 1, command is `composer`

-To use composer in version 2, command is `composer2`

 An example to use the docker image as a composer binary :
 ```